-Control Panel
+Front Control Panel

-The control panel on the workstation provides you with system monitoring and control.
-LEDs indicate system power, HDD activity, network activity, system overheat, UID and power supply failure.
+The control panel on the CSE-829BTQ-R1K28LPBP provides you with system monitoring and control.
+LEDs indicate system power, HDD activity, network activity, system information and power supply failure.
 A main power button and a system reset button are also included.
+As an option, two USB ports may be incorporated into the control panel to provide front side USB access.